HobnobMancer/pyrewton/README.md

 ## Installation

 The easiest way to install `pyrewton` is to use `pip`:
 `pip3 install -e <path to directory containing pyrewton setup.py>`.
+Pass a path to the **directory** containing the setup.py file, **not** the path to the setup.py file.
-This will install all required Python package dependencies.
+Using this method of installation will install all required Python package dependencies.

 ## Requirements